22 kategorie, Lady Gaga i BTS wygrywają łącznie w 8. MTV VMAs 2020 rozdane

 VIDEO OF THE YEAR

 Billie Eilish -- "everything i wanted" Eminem ft.
 Juice WRLD -- "Godzilla" Future ft.
-Drake -- "Life Is Good" Lady Gaga with Ariana Grande -- "Rain On Me" Taylor Swift -- "The Man" The Weeknd -- "Blinding Lights" *ZWYCIĘZCA
+Drake -- "Life Is Good" Lady Gaga with Ariana Grande -- "Rain On Me" Taylor Swift -- "The Man" The Weeknd -- "Blinding Lights" *ZWYCIĘZCACzytaj także:

+Taylor Swift doczekała się reakcji Donalda Trumpa.
+Jest odpowiedź Białego DomuCzytaj także:

 Komentarze